 Most Holiday packages offer complimentary breakfast.
 A few of them may even offer lunch or dinner or both.
 Typically, you may not want to opt for all the meals as you will be spending most of your day sightseeing.
 Also, you just might want to experiment with the local cuisine and other restaurants.
 In such cases, ensure that your package is tailored accordingly.

 Here is where I would like to clear a confusion that happens with terms like MAP and AP.
-MAP essentially means, Modified American Plan and includes a breakfast and one more meal (either lunch or dinner).
+MAP essentially means Modified American Plan and includes a breakfast and one more meal (either lunch or dinner).
 AP means an American Plan with all meals included.
 In case you see these in your holiday package, you now know what they mean 🙂

 5) Customization of your itinerary

 Examine the itinerary of your holiday package carefully.
 Ensure that all the places that you wish to visit are covered and that you have sufficient time in each of these places.
-If there are some additional places that you would like to explore, check with your tour operator and add them onto your list.
+If there are some additional places that you would like to explore, check with your tour operator and add them to your list.
 Adding or deleting places could also, mean that you may need to extend or reduce a day from your package.
 Ensure that the pricing for the same is adjusted accordingly.

 A lot of travel packages come with scheduled visits to local shops.
-I personally, like to shop locally but at my own terms.
+I personally, like to shop locally but on my own terms.
 Hence, I tend to opt out of these scheduled shopping trips and adjust that time with possibly, another attraction of interest.

 6) Local and inter-city conveyance